 Schwab Intelligent Portfolios Premium Management Fees (as a percent of AUM)

 |Account Balance||$360 per Year Fee as a Percent of Total Assets (charged $30/month)|

 This management fee chart doesn’t include the one-time $300 set up fee.

 Once your assets reach $100,000 the Schwab robo-advisor subscription charge is very economical, when compared with both typical financial advisors and other robo-advisors.

-The account minimum for the premium service is $25,000.
-This is a relatively low minimum for a full-service investment manager with live advisors.
+The $25,000 account minimum for the premium service is a relatively low minimum for an investment manager with live advisors.

 Visit the Robo-Advisor Selection Wizard, take a quick quiz, and find out which robo-advisor is the right one for you.

 The account types for both Schwab Intelligent Portfolios and Schwab Intelligent Portfolio Premium include: